s0up4200/redactedhook/README.md

 To run RedactedHook, you'll need:

-Go 1.20 or later installed
+1. Go 1.20 or later installed
-Access to Redacted API
+2. Access to Redacted

 ### Installation